COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 2. Choose the option of Web Developer and make a new project, call it whatever you want to.
 ![](ss.png)
 This is what it will look like when you have signed in and created a project..
 3. Click over your project and then click device authorization.
 You will have to scan the QR code through your mobile so your device gets authorized (web developer 'on')..
+Also, I recommend to connect your mobile phones and laptop/PC to the same wifi or use the mobile's hotspot in your laptops, so it's easier to connect and authorize incase it's not able to..
 ![](ss2.png)
 This is what it looks like..
 4. We will get back to this website again, for now go to [8th wall/web](https://github.com/8thwall/web).
 Open your command terminal and go to your Desktop (i.e. cd desktop).
 Enter ‘git clone https://github.com/8thwall/web.git’ in your command line.
 You can now see a folder named web in your desktop.